Traffic signal preemption

 - Preemption timing plans should consider the following: intersection geometry, highway-rail grade crossing geometry, approaches to the grade crossing, travel times to clear intersection/crossing, vehicle volumes, frequency of train movements, train stops within the approach to grade crossing, vehicle queue lengths, design vehicles, types of active warning devices, pedestrian activity [5].

 - Clearance time is additional time provided to account for track features such as skewed grade crossings or other features that require additional time for vehicles to clear the crossing.
 This should be considered along with the number of large/slow vehicles that may typically utilize the crossing.
-The SCRRA recommends clearance time to be added to the minimum time at a rate of one second per 10 feet of MTCD exceeding 35 feet [1].
+The SCRRA manual recommends clearance time to be added to the minimum time at a rate of one second per 10 feet of MTCD exceeding 35 feet [5].

 - Blank-out or Changeable Message Signs or other appropriate signal indications should be considered to prohibit left turns toward the grade crossing during preemption [2].